BastilleBSD/bastille/docs/chapters/template.rst

   SERVICE minecraft restart
   RDR tcp 25565 25565

-The MOUNT line mounts the ports directory, then the CMD make line makes the port.
-This can be modified to use any port in the port tree.
+The ``MOUNT`` line mounts the ports directory, then the ``CMD`` make line makes the port.
+This can be modified to use any port in the ports tree.